270 Park Avenue (2025–present): Architecture

-The interior will fit 15,000 employees and will contain a food hall, a penthouse conference center, a fitness center, and large spaces illuminated by natural lights.
-The floor plates will be able to be configured in several layouts.
-To comply with city legislation, which bans the use of natural gas in all new buildings constructed after 2027, the structure will be powered entirely by hydroelectric energy.
-Ninety-seven percent of materials from the old building had been salvaged during its demolition; much of this material would be used in the new building.
+The interior fits 15,000 employees and contains a food hall, a penthouse conference center, a fitness center, and large spaces illuminated by natural lights.
+The floor plates are able to be configured in several layouts.
+To comply with city legislation, which bans the use of natural gas in all new buildings constructed after 2027, the structure is powered entirely by hydroelectric energy.
+Ninety-seven percent of materials from the old building were creatively reused, recycled, or otherwise diverted from landfills.

-The design team also includes Adamson Associates as architect of record; Jaros, Baum & Bolles as MEP engineer; and Severud Associates as structural engineer.
+The design team also included Adamson Associates as architect of record; Jaros, Baum & Bolles as MEP engineer; Vishaan Chakrabarti as Collaborating Architect; Gensler as workplace designer; and Severud Associates as structural engineer.

 History

 Planning

 In February 2018, JPMorgan announced it would demolish the former Union Carbide Building to make way for a structure that was almost twice as tall.
 This was the first major project to be announced as part of the Midtown East rezoning in the 2010s.
-The former building became the tallest voluntarily demolished building in the world, overtaking the previous record-holder Singer Building that was demolished in 1968.
+The former building became the tallest voluntarily demolished building in the world at the time, overtaking the previous record-holder Singer Building that was demolished in 1968.
 The replacement 1,388 ft, 70-story headquarters would have space for 15,000 employees.
 Tishman Construction Corporation will be the construction manager for the project.

 To build the larger structure, JPMorgan purchased hundreds of thousands of square feet of air rights from nearby St. Bartholomew's Episcopal Church as well as from Michael Dell's MSD Capital, the owner of the air rights above Grand Central Terminal.
 In October 2018, JPMorgan announced that British architectural firm Foster + Partners would design the new building.
 The plans for the new building had grown to 1,400 ft, though the zoning envelope allowed for a structure as high as 1566 ft.
 However, this also raised concerns that the taller building would require deeper foundations that could interfere with the Metropolitan Transportation Authority's East Side Access tunnels and the Grand Central Terminal's rail yards, which are directly underneath 270 Park Avenue.

 In May 2019, the New York City Council unanimously approved JPMorgan's new headquarters.
 In order to secure approvals, JPMorgan was required to contribute $40 million to a district-wide improvement fund and incorporate a new 10,000 sqft privately owned public space plaza in front of the tower.
-After pressure from Manhattan Borough President Gale Brewer and City Council member Keith Powers, JPMorgan also agreed to fund numerous upgrades to the public realm surrounding the building including improvements to Grand Central's train shed as well as a new entrance to the station at 48th Street.
+After pressure from Manhattan Borough President Gale Brewer and City Council member Keith Powers, JPMorgan also agreed to fund numerous upgrades to the public realm surrounding the building, including improvements to Grand Central's train shed and a new entrance to the station at 48th Street.
 The MTA had planned to repair the Grand Central Terminal train shed's concrete and steel as part of the 2020–2024 MTA Capital Program.
 The first portion of the train shed to be repaired was underneath 270 Park Avenue, since the agency wished to conduct the repair work alongside new developments where possible.